 - Follow Up Letters and More

-Your student will be confident and ready to land the job. *Get Access HERE *
+Your student will be confident and ready to land the job.
+Download it here on our resources page.

-If you would like to learn more about how Next Great Step helps college students and grads launch into their first job, reach out for a Complimentary Consultation The next Group Coaching starts the week of October 3, 2022.
+If you would like to learn more about how Next Great Step helps college students and grads launch into their first job, reach out for a Complimentary Consultation We run the Fast Start Group Coaching monthly – contact us to learn the next start date.

 And we just launched the book: The Next Great Step: The Parents’ Guide to Launching Your Grad into a Career.
 Get it HERE.